 Our team understands that the very nature of an emergency is inconvenience.
 As your dedicated family dental healthcare providers, we’re here for you in these stressful times.
-Please call our office immediately to request an emergency care visit if you experience a severe toothache, knock out a tooth, badly damage your teeth, or find yourself in another precarious dental situation.
+Please call our dental office immediately to request an urgent dental care visit with our emergency dentist in Kingwood if you experience a severe toothache, knock out a tooth, badly damage your teeth, or find yourself in another precarious dental situation.
 We do our very best to see emergency cases immediately.
 If you experience intense bleeding, or your emergency extends beyond dental care, please go to the nearest emergency room for assistance.

 Thankfully, most dental emergencies can largely be avoided.
 You just need to:

 Treating a dental emergency is always an unexpected expense, but our dental office is happy to offer flexible payment options to make urgent care much more affordable, including low-to-no interest financing.
 The price of treatment can vary based on a patient’s situation, as one person may just need a filling while another requires a root canal and crown.
 After we get you out of pain, we’ll discuss your options for repairing any damage to your teeth.